 The application process for the second round of the R3 Grant Program is now open.
 Applicants can visit www.workforcesnohomish.org for details and application materials.
 Applicants can also request a direct link to the application and instructions by sending an email to email@example.com.
 It is anticipated that it will take most businesses less than 30 minutes to apply.
 It is also anticipated awards will made within five weeks of application.

 Grants in amounts up to $25,000 will be awarded to qualifying businesses.
 Businesses applying for grants under this program must:

 - Be licensed to do business in the State of Washington.

 - Be a business physically located in Snohomish County.

-- Have 20 or fewer employees (including the business owner/worker).
+- Have 20 or fewer FTEs (including the business owner/worker).

 - Be in operation for one or more years.

 - Certify at least a 25% reduction in revenue attributable to the COVID-19 pandemic.